Posted on August 27 2015

 What is solid gold?

 24K is the only true solid gold option.
-Gold is a very soft metal so it's popular to blend gold with other alloys such as, silver, copper, nickel and zinc to make it stronger and more durable for jewelry.
+Gold is a very soft metal so it's popular to blend gold with other alloys such as silver, copper, nickel, and zinc to make it stronger and more durable for jewelry.
 The most popular gold used in jewelry is 22K, 18K, 14K and 10K.
 The higher the number the more gold content but you also sacrifice durability.
-18K and 14K are my top choices for quality and durability.
+All gold Fire + Mineral jewelry is made from 100% recycled 14K.

 What is gold-filled?